'Sacred Treasures, Paracelsus & Goethe'

 All things breathe.
-The energy of the Sun, the Moon, and the Earth, being inseparably combined, emanate and sustain everything so that things can grow and come into existence.
+The energy of the Sun, the Moon, and the Earth, being inseparably combined, emanates and sustains everything so that things can grow and come into existence.

 The spirit of fire comes from the Sun, the spirit of water comes from the Moon, and the spirit of soil comes from the Earth.
 Air (Mercury) acts as a neutral connector, flowing in all directions, alchemizing fire (Sun), water (Moon), and soil (Earth) into being.
 The Sacred Four rule over the four Fixed points of the compass and represent a manifestation of the Divine force in everyday existence that could be touched, felt, and appreciated.

 This also correlates to a human being.
 The heart draws in the element of fire by pulsation (Sun), the lungs take in the element of water by respiration (Moon), and the stomach takes in the element of soil (Earth) through the food it ingests.
-The Human body is a miracle because, within, the whole Universe is undulating, pulsing, and shimmying its creative ‘manna’ energy.
+The human body is a miracle because, within it, the whole universe is undulating, pulsing, and shimmying its creative ‘manna’ energy.
 Everything throbs with a vibrant life; even the subatomic particles of the atom are alive.

 Paracelsus, the most celebrated of the alchemists of the Middle Ages, gave this example to assert his magical theory of our relatedness to the Earth and Heavens: